 Not surprisingly, Duality forms the basis or is deeply incorporated into virtually every major religion.
-Whether it is God and the Devil in Christianity, Yin and Yang in Taoism, or Sacred Feminine and Sacred Masculine in more modern spiritual movements, Duality inevitably provides a baseline structure for understanding the Reality that we all share.
+Whether it is God and the Devil in Christianity, Yin and Yang in Taoism, or Sacred Feminine and Sacred Masculine, Duality inevitably provides a baseline structure for understanding the Reality that we all share.

 How you define the ultimate duality, if you consider it at all, probably stems from the religion you inherited or social structure you live in.
 Or it’s some vague notions woven together in your mind from your myriad life experiences.
 For most people, it’s probably a mix — an amalgam of prevailing wisdom mixed with personal experience and intuition.

-So… in terms of this most profound construct imaginable — the ultimate Duality that defines Creation — we don’t have a shared concept of what that is.
-After all these millenia of civilization, we have yet to develop a shared model of the fundamental Duality.
+So… in terms of this most profound construct imaginable — the ultimate Duality that defines Creation — after all these millenia of civilization, we don’t have a shared concept of what that is.

 Think about that.

 Is there any wonder that our world is so full of confusion and conflict?
-We can’t even agree on the simplest, most fundamental concept.
+We can’t even agree on the simplest, most elementary concept.
 And it only gets more complicated from there.